elibroftw/blog.elijahlopez.ca/content/posts/university/cs-350-operating-systems.md

 [ffs.pdf](https://rcs.uwaterloo.ca/~ali/readings/ffs.pdf)

-512 bytes -> 1024 resulted in 2x performance
+512 bytes &rarr; 1024 resulted in 2x performance
 - each disk transfer accessed twice the amount of data
-- direct blocks contained twice as much data -> most files don’t need indirect blocks Randomization of data blocks causes deteriorated performance due to seeking before access Super-block is at the start of each partition and contains critical data and is replicated.
+- direct blocks contained twice as much data &rarr; most files don’t need indirect blocks Randomization of data blocks causes deteriorated performance due to seeking before access Super-block is at the start of each partition and contains critical data and is replicated.